gyoo1/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 4. Rename Variables

-I renamed the columns before performing the other steps to make referencing them easier.
+I renamed the columns before performing the other steps to make referencing variables easier.
+The code names the subject identifier and the type of activity as `Subject ID` and `Activity`, respectively.
-Subject identifiers and the type of activity were named accordingly.
-The other variables were named following the names given in features.txt of the original dataset.
+It names the other variables following the names given in *features.txt* of the original dataset.
 ``` {r}
 features <- read.table("./features.txt") #read variable names
 names(raw_data) <- c("Subject ID", "Activity", features$V2) #rename columns